Saudi Aramco Reports 24.7 Percent Drop In Profits For 2023 - UrduPoint

 On Thursday, the kingdom said it transferred an additional eight percent Aramco stake to firms owned by the kingdom's Public Investment Fund.

-The transfer brought to 16 percent the cumulative amount of shares transferred to the PIF, one of the world's largest sovereign wealth funds, and its subsidiaries.
+The transfer brought to 16 percent the cumulative shares transferred to the PIF, one of the world's largest sovereign wealth funds, and its subsidiaries.

-The stake was worth roughly $164 billion at the company's current market capitalisation, an Aramco media officer told AFP.
+The stake was worth roughly $164 billion at the company's current market capitalization, an Aramco media officer told AFP.

 Recent Stories